 Figure IV illustrates this approach using the city of Mamuju, Indonesia.
-We observe a significant increase in the urban perimeter as the city grew from less than 50,000 people in 1990 to slightly more than 175,000 by 2015.
-In this case, the envelope corresponds to the 2015 boundaries, as they fully contain the urban area in 1990.
-The early boundaries, on the other hand, give an accurate indication of the older core of the city.
+We observe a significant increase in the urban extent as the city grew from less than 50,000 people in 1990 to slightly more than 175,000 by 2015.
+In this case, the agglomeration corresponds to the 2015 boundaries, as they fully contain the core in 1990.
+The early boundaries, on the other hand, accurately indicate the city's core.